 You thought that old credit card balance had dried up.
-Perhaps you hadn't heard from any debt collectors on it for some time.
-Then, bam!
-In the mail comes a "Summons" and a copy of a lawsuit filed by some company you've never heard of alleging that you owe an inflated amount on an account you almost forgot you had.
+Perhaps you hadn't heard from any debt collectors about it for some time.
+Then—BAM!—in the mail comes a summons and a copy of a lawsuit filed by some company you've never heard of, alleging that you owe an inflated amount on an account you almost forgot you had.

-Do you owe the money?
-Why not just let the collector take a judgment?
-After all, you figured you probably hadn't seen the end of it.
+If you know you owe the money, why not just let the collector get a judgment against you?
+After all, you figured you probably hadn't seen the end of that debt.

 Offer to Settle

 Not a bad choice.
-Almost always the collector will indicate a willingness to knock something off the balance in return for a quick settlement and withdrawal of the suit.
+Almost always, the collector will indicate a willingness to knock something off the balance in return for a quick settlement and withdrawal of the suit.
 Before you negotiate a settlement, consider speaking with a lawyer to make sure the debt collector truly has a case and could legally act on the defaulted debt.

 Represent Yourself in the Lawsuit